ikigai-kevin-k/telemetry/README.md

 - Prometheus runs on port 9090
 - Grafana runs on port 3000
 - If ports are in use, modify the port mappings in `docker-compose.yml`

+### Dashboard Shows "No Data"

+If your dashboard displays "No data" even though metrics exist in Prometheus:

+1. **Check Query Execution**:
+   - Enter edit mode for any panel
+   - Ensure the query is correct: `videostutter{job="studio-web-player"}`
+   - Click "Run queries" to execute

+2. **Verify Time Range**:
+   - Check if time range is set to "Last 15 minutes" or appropriate range
+   - Ensure data exists within the selected time window

+3. **Check Data Source**:
+   - Verify Prometheus data source is connected
+   - Check if metrics are being scraped successfully

+4. **Common Solutions**:
+   - Restart Grafana: `docker compose restart grafana`
+   - Check Prometheus targets status
+   - Verify metrics server is running and generating data